amaralazizy/Template_1/README.md

 # Template_1
-Simple web page design using html + css only
+Implementing Leon template using html and css only